Online Learning Guided Curvature Approximation: A Quasi-Newton Method with Global Non-Asymptotic Superlinear Convergence: Preliminaries

-We note that both assumptions are standard; Assumption~\ref{assum:smooth_SC} is common in the study of first-order methods, while Assumption~\ref{assum:Hessian_Lips} is also used in various papers on the superlinear convergence of classical quasi-Newton methods (e.g., see \citep{byrd1987global,jin2022non}).
-Also, unless otherwise specified, throughout the paper we use $\|\cdot\|$ to denote the Euclidean norm.
+\begin{assumption} There exists $L_2>0$ such that $\|\nabla^2 f(\vx) - \nabla^2 f(\vx^*)\|_{\op} \leq L_2 \|\vx-\vx^*\|_2$ for any $\vx\in \reals^d$, where $\vx^*$ is the optimal solution and $\|\mA\|_{\op} \triangleq \sup_{\vx:\|\vx\|_2 = 1} {\|\mA\vx\|_2}$. \end{assumption} We note that both assumptions are standard; Assumption~\ref{assum:smooth_SC} is common in the study of first-order methods, while Assumption~\ref{assum:Hessian_Lips} is also used in various papers on the superlinear convergence of classical quasi-Newton methods (e.g., see \cite{byrd1987global,jin2022non}). {For instance, both the regularized log-sum-exp function and the loss function of regularized logistic regression satisfy our assumptions (see \cite{rodomanov2021greedy}).} Also, unless otherwise specified, throughout the paper we use $\|\cdot\|$ to denote the Euclidean norm.

 \textbf{Hybrid Proximal Extragradient Framework.} To set the stage for our algorithm, we briefly recap the hybrid proximal extragradient (HPE) framework in \citep{solodov1999hybrid,monteiro2010complexity,monteiro2012iteration}.
 When specialized to the minimization problem in \eqref{eq:main_problem}, it can be described by the following two steps: First, we perform an inexact proximal point update $\hat{\vx}_k \approx \vx_k-\eta_k \nabla f(\hat{\vx}_k)$ with step size $\eta_k$.
 More precisely, for a given parameter $\sigma \in [0,1)$, we find $\hat{\vx}_k$ that satisfies